 ZooKeeper is also present in Pulsar’s architecture.
 It’s used for a variety of tasks, including configuration management, coordination between nodes, and maintaining metadata about the Pulsar cluster.
 As previously mentioned, Kafka is moving away from ZooKeeper, replacing it with KRaft.
 Pulsar isn’t retiring ZooKeeper from its architecture, but it does offer alternative solutions you can use instead: local memory, RocksDB, and etcd (note that the first two are only applicable to standalone Pulsar or single-node Pulsar clusters).

-The biggest difference compared to Kafka is that Pulsar separates the storage and serving layers.
+The biggest difference compared to Kafka is that Apache Pulsar separates the storage and serving layers.
 In Pulsar’s architecture, brokers handle message routing and delivery, while Apache BookKeeper handles long-term storage.
 Specifically, every message that a producer sends is written to a BookKeeper bookie for retention.
 This tiered storage approach means Pulsar’s architecture is more complex than Kafka’s — there are more components to manage (at least for the time being; but, as previously mentioned, Kafka will also be introducing a tiered storage approach).
 On the flip side, this decoupling means you can scale the storage and serving layers independently.

 Kafka vs. Pulsar: operational attributes